gsferreira/gsferreira.github.com/src/archive/2025/why-vertical-slice-architecture-makes-your-team-faster-and-happier/index.md

 And honestly?
 If it’s a simple DB query… maybe that’s fine.

-According to Clean Architecture, this might be “wrong” — but if it works, and it’s fast, devs will take the shortcut.
+According to Clean Architecture, this might be “wrong”, but if it works, and it’s fast, devs will take the shortcut.

 Now add in **CQRS** (Command Query Responsibility Segregation), where commands and queries are separated.
 Suddenly, layering feels less like organisation and more like friction.
 After a while, as your app keeps growing with more features, you'll notice your team often works on the same files (grouped by repositories or services).
 This creates extra headaches when merging code, and since you're modifying existing files to add features, the risk of breaking things is high if you don't have proper testing.